nikitabelii/FinFind-SafeGuard/README.md

 <img src = "https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/19bc800e-85b2-4cf6-af74-b5c9373acf8e" width = 1000>

 ## Problem
 Shark attacks on humans still happen today.
-And when they happen, they can result in serious injuries or fatalities.
+And when they happen, they can result in serious injuries or **fatalities**.

 ## Overview
 FinFind Safeguard is an innovative technology that ensures public beach safety by recognizing sharks in water.